-Children and adolescents with chronic pain often report their pain as hurting too much (intense) and happening too often (frequent).
-The pain can affect their ability to function physically and that can leave them feeling anxious or depressed.
-The most common types of chronic pain in children and adolescents are headaches and recurrent abdominal pain.
-A therapist, physically together with a patient or family (a method often called face-to-face) traditionally delivers psychological therapies, such as cognitive behavioural therapy or behavioural therapy.
-These therapies can include components such as relaxation techniques, coping strategies, and behavioural strategies, all of which have been found to benefit children by reducing pain and improving physical functioning.
-However, new technologies now allow therapy to be delivered without needing to be face-to-face with a therapist.
+Experiencing long-term pain during childhood is common.
+Children and adolescents (< 18 years of age) with long-term pain often report intense pain which negatively impacts their lives.
+The pain can affect their ability to function physically, can limit their ability to go to school, and can leave them feeling anxious or depressed.
+The most common types of chronic pain in children and adolescents are headaches, recurrent abdominal pain, musculoskeletal pain, and back pain.
+Normally, a therapist, physically together with a patient or family (a method often called face-to-face) delivers psychological therapies, such as cognitive behavioural therapy (e.g. coping skills, activity pacing) or behavioural therapy (e.g. relaxation exercises).
+We know that face-to-face therapies can reduce pain intensity and improve physical functioning in children.
+Technology (e.g. the Internet, computer programmes, and smartphone applications) now allows therapy to be delivered without needing to be face-to-face with a therapist.
 Therapies delivered remotely promise to make treatments easier to access because they remove the need for travel.
 They may also be less expensive.

-To determine the efficacy of psychological therapies delivered remotely compared to waiting-list, treatment-as-usual, or active control treatments, for the management of chronic pain in children and adolescents.
+To determine the efficacy of psychological therapies delivered remotely compared to waiting list, treatment as usual, or active control treatments, for the management of chronic pain in children and adolescents.

-We searched four databases (CENTRAL, MEDLINE, EMBASE, and PsycINFO) from inception to June 2014 for randomised controlled trials of remotely delivered psychological interventions for children and adolescents (0 to 18 years of age) with chronic pain.
+We searched four databases (CENTRAL, MEDLINE, Embase, and PsycINFO) from inception to May 2018 for randomised controlled trials (RCTs) of remotely-delivered psychological interventions for children and adolescents with chronic pain.
 We searched for chronic pain conditions including, but not exclusive to, headache, recurrent abdominal pain, musculoskeletal pain, and neuropathic pain.
-We also searched online trial registries for potential trials.
+We also searched online trial registries, reference sections, and citations of included studies for potential trials.